 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-The Prior Learning Assessment timelines as previously noted no longer apply.
-The College is currently developing new policies and procedures to address decision making timelines for our new pre-registration process.
+The CRTO developed new policies and procedures to address decision making timelines for the preregistration process.

 Access to Records (4 / 13)